-Dr. Donald Siegel is Dean of the School of Business at the University at Albany, SUNY.
-He received his bachelor’s degree in economics from Columbia College and his master’s and doctoral degrees in business economics from the Columbia University Graduate School of Business.
-Dr. Siegel is editor of the Journal of Technology Transfer, an associate editor of Journal of Business Venturing, Journal of Productivity Analysis, and Academy of Management Learning & Education, and serves on the editorial boards of the Journal of Management Studies, Academy of Management Perspectives, Corporate Governance: An International Review, and Strategic Entrepreneurship Journal.
-He has published 10 books and 106 articles in such leading journals as American Economic Review, Economica, Economic Journal, The Review of Economics and Statistics, Journal of Law and Economics, Journal of Financial Economics, Brookings Papers on Economic Activity, Research Policy, Academy of Management Review, Academy of Management Journal, Academy of Management Perspectives, Academy of Management Learning & Education, Strategic Management Journal, Journal of Business Venturing, Journal of International Business Studies, Journal of Management Studies, and Journal of Management.
-His most recent books are Innovation, Entrepreneurship, and Technological Change and the Handbook of Corporate Social Responsibility, both published by Oxford University Press, and the Chicago Handbook of University Technology Transfer and Academic Entrepreneurship (University of Chicago Press).
+Dr. Donald Siegel is Dean of the School of Business and Professor of Management at the University at Albany, SUNY.
+He received his bachelor’s degree in economics and his master’s and doctoral degrees in business economics from Columbia University.
+He has published 10 books and 106 articles in such leading journals as the American Economic Review, Economic Journal, The Review of Economics and Statistics, Journal of Law and Economics, Journal of Financial Economics, Brookings Papers on Economic Activity, Research Policy, Academy of Management Review, Academy of Management Journal, Academy of Management Perspectives, Academy of Management Learning & Education, Strategic Management Journal, Journal of Business Venturing, Journal of International Business Studies, Journal of Management Studies, and the Journal of Management.
+His most recent books are Innovation, Entrepreneurship, and Technological Change and the Oxford Handbook of Corporate Governance, both published by Oxford University Press, and the Chicago Handbook of University Technology Transfer and Academic Entrepreneurship (University of Chicago Press).
 His citation count, according to Google Scholar, is 25,501, with an h-index of 63, which makes him the most widely cited academic at UAlbany.

 Dr. Jeffrey E. Sohl

 University of New Hampshire